The places we like to go

 - Church of São Roque

-- Madre de Deus Church (admission paid to the Tile Museum)
+- Madre de Deus Church (admission paid at the Tile Museum)

 - Estrela Basilica